bioinformaticsdotca/BiCG_2019/Module3/Module3_lab.md

  * Good mapping quality of reads, no strand bias, allele frequency consistent with heterozygous mutation

  **Questions:**
- * What does Shade base by quality do?
+ * What does "Shade base by quality" do?
 How might this be helpful?
- * How does Color by "read strand" help?
+ * How does "Color by read strand" help?

 ## Homopolymer Repeat with Indel